ibexa/documentation-developer/docs/guide/repository.md

 ![Users in admin panel](img/admin_panel_users.png)

-"Users" is the top level Location that contains the built-in system for managing user accounts.
-A user is simply a Content item of the "User account" Content Type.
-The users are organized within "User group" Content items below this Location.
-In other words, the "Users" Location contains the actual users and user groups, which can be viewed by selecting the "Users" tab in the Admin Panel.
+"Users" is the top level Location that contains the built-in system for managing User accounts.
+A User is simply a Content item of the "User account" Content Type.
+The Users are organized within "User group" Content items below this Location.
+In other words, the "Users" Location contains the actual Users and User groups, which can be viewed by selecting the "Users" tab in the Admin Panel.
 The default identification number of the "Users" Location is 5; it references a "User group" Content item.

 #### Other top level Locations